-9 Studies on pricing in gasoline retailing are carried out for markets in numerous European countries, e.g. Haucap et al. (2015) for Germany and Dewenter & Heimeshoff (2012) for Austria.
+10 Studies on pricing in gasoline retailing are carried out for markets in numerous European countries, e.g. Haucap et al. (2015) for Germany and Dewenter & Heimeshoff (2012) for Austria.
 See Eckert (2013) and Noel (2016) for surveys of both theoretical and empirical literature on pricing in retail gasoline markets.

-10 Eckert (2003) and Noel (2007; 2008), provide theoretical extensions of Maskin & Tirole (1988).
+11 Eckert (2003) and Noel (2007; 2008), provide theoretical extensions of Maskin & Tirole (1988).

 These extensions show that Edgeworth cycles are not restricted to a symmetric duopoly with homogenous goods.

-11 Sequential undercutting as in Maskin & Tirole (1988) and coordination to end the war-of-attrition phase may be complementary.
+12 Sequential undercutting as in Maskin & Tirole (1988) and coordination to end the war-of-attrition phase may be complementary.
 One example is that one firm takes the role as the price leader (Wang, 2009 and Lewis, 2012).
 In Norway, Foros & Steen (2013) describe how all firms increase prices at Mondays around noon, giving rise to a regular weekly price cycle.

-Noel (2012) and Byrne & De Roos (2015), who examine how consumers respond to retail gasoline price cycles.12
+Noel (2012) and Byrne & De Roos (2015), who examine how consumers respond to retail gasoline price cycles.13

-An alternative explanation for price patterns with a saw-tooth shape is intertemporal price discrimination (Conlisk et al., 1984 and Sobel, 1984, among others13).
+An alternative explanation for price patterns with a saw-tooth shape is intertemporal price discrimination (Conlisk et al., 1984 and Sobel, 1984, among others14).
 In contrast to Maskin & Tirole (1988), firms' incentives to reduce prices under intertemporal price discrimination arise from the presence of heterogeneous consumers (they differ in their willingness or ability to wait).
 Some observations are, however, inconsistent with price discrimination as the main driving force behind cycles.
 Eckert and West (2004) and Foros & Steen (2013), in the Canadian and Norwegian market, respectively, find that in some regions with high concentration, cycles are absent.
 Prices are then always equal to the recommended prices.
 Under intertemporal price discrimination, as in e.g. Conlisk et al. (1984), a monopolist will use price discrimination as well.
+Foros & Steen (2013) also shows that other explanations for weekly cycles, like costs or demand (volume) cycles are not present in the Norwegian market.

 A further finding from our survey data is that consumer awareness in terms of learning and adjustment to the simple weekly cycle evolves rather slowly.
-This implies that intertemporal price discrimination is hardly the driving force behind firms' practice of the price support system and the recommended prices to ensure industry-wide identical retail prices on Mondays (and Thursdays).14 However, as emphasized by Noel (2012; 2016), even if intertemporal price discrimination is unlikely as the main driving force behind firms' pricing behavior, the fact that competition creates these types of price cycles allows consumers to adapt to the pattern.
+This implies that intertemporal price discrimination is hardly the driving force behind firms' practice of the price support system and the recommended prices to ensure industry-wide identical retail prices on Mondays (and Thursdays).
+However, as emphasized by Noel (2012; 2016), even if intertemporal price discrimination is unlikely as the main driving force behind firms' pricing behavior, the fact that competition creates these types of price cycles allows consumers to adapt to the pattern.
 In particular, this will be the case under regular calendar-based strategies as in Norway.